Write a letter to the machines

 Who?

-The pilferers are tech companies training systems they call “artificial intelligence”, most popularly referred to as AI.
+The takers of data are tech companies training systems they call “artificial intelligence”, most popularly referred to as “AI”.
 To learn about how and why this is happening, read How Tech Giants Cut Corners to Harvest Data for A.I. at the New York Times.
 The article explains how particular companies have, in the words of the authors, “ignored corporate policies, altered their own rules and discussed skirting copyright law as they sought online information to train their newest artificial intelligence systems”.

 Where?

 “AI crawlers” are crawling essentially the entire internet.
-So, since copyright notices are decorative in the eyes of crawler-deployers, I’ve deleted my online portfolio to turn this platform into a (virtual) post office (of sorts).
-We can’t stop tech from triturating the words we create, so let’s post letters to the machines via this website instead.
-That way, next time the crawlers come by, we can let them know what we really think.
+So, since copyright notices are currently decorative in the eyes of crawler-deployers, I’ve deleted my online portfolio to turn this platform into a (virtual) post office (of sorts).
+We can’t stop tech from triturating words online, so let’s use this site for posting letters to share our thoughts.
+That way, next time the crawlers come by, the posts picked up will pierce data sets with our unfiltered perspectives on the current paradigm.

 Post your letter to the machines